tardate/LittleCodingKata/README.md

-# 415 Little Coding Katas
+# 416 Little Coding Katas

-> Latest addition :sparkles: [Testing RADIUS](./infrastructure/radius/testing) - Notes about testing RADIUS servers with CHAP and EAP.
+> Latest addition :sparkles: [Claude](./ai/claude) - A quick introduction to Claude and Claude Code; using ollama to swap models (including local models); and building a simple Chinese-English flashcard app as an example.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about